DaRaFF/rili2/README.md

 # Scope

-Rili is a tool to support a release manager with useful information.
+Rili2 is a tool to support a release manager with useful information.
 At the moment it's under heavy construction.